-EXIM is an independent, self-sustaining federal agency that was created to support American jobs by facilitating the export of U.S. goods and services.
-EXIM supported more than 1.7 million jobs in all 50 states over the last decade.
+EXIM is an independent federal agency that was created to support American jobs by facilitating the export of U.S. goods and services.

 EXIM is governed by a Board of Directors

 EXIM has a five-member Board of Directors to consider individual transactions, policies, and other business that may arise.
-A minimum of three members is required to have a quorum; without a quorum, the Board of Directors cannot consider medium- and long-term transactions exceeding $10 million.
+A minimum of three members is required for a quorum; without a quorum, the agency generally cannot approve transactions exceeding $25 million.

 EXIM has a history of strong bipartisan support

-EXIM has been reauthorized by large bipartisan majorities in Congress 16 times and supported by 13 U.S. presidents.
-EXIM’s most recent reauthorization extended its authority through September 30, 2019.
+EXIM has been reauthorized by large bipartisan majorities in Congress 17 times and supported by 14 U.S. presidents.
+EXIM’s most recent extends its authority through December 31, 2026.